• Trip Overview

 Departure to US

-In the afternoon, the team will depart from Heathrow International Airport for the flight back to the U.S.
+In the afternoon, the team will depart from Kotoka International Airport for the flight back to the U.S.

 INCLUDED IN TRIP COST